telecombcn-dl/2018-dlai-team8/docs/polgrad_exp.md

 After implementing entropy normalization with a constant value we can see the following results:
 Entropy factor=0.01
 ![Octocat](assets/images/entropy_vs_no_entropy.png)
-By encouraging the exploring we can see that the entropic agent learns faster, however, as we do not decrease the entropy factor it ends up with a poorer performance. the
+By encouraging the exploring we can see that the entropic agent learns faster and also finds a more opotimal solution than the version without entropy normalization.
-When training policy gradient agents we should take entropy normalization and the same way we use learning rate decay, decay also the entropy factor .
+When training policy gradient agents we should take entropy normalization as another parameter which we can leave constant or try expontential decays on the entropy factor.

 ## RGB Image as current state